F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 - By default, this solution creates required IAM roles, policies, and instance profile.
 By specifying a value for the **bigIpInstanceProfile** input parameter, you can assign a pre-existing IAM instance profile with applied IAM policy to the BIG-IP instance(s).
 See AWS IAM [documentation](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-iam-instance-profile.html) for more information on creating these resources.
 Ensure it contains the required permissions for the secret provided with **bigIpSecretArn**.
 See [IAM Permissions by Solution Type](../../modules/access/README.md#iam-permissions-by-solution-type) for a detailed list of the permissions required by this solution.

 - By default, this solution creates an S3 bucket for use by the F5 Cloud Failover Extension.
 The bucket is configured with server-side AWS KMS encryption enabled, and uses the default AWS managed encryption key.
 See [Protecting data using server-side encryption with AWS Key Management Service](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html) for more information.

+- To change the BIG-IP image, update the  **bigIpImage** parameter.
+See [Understanding AMI Lookup Function](../../modules/function/README.md#understanding-ami-lookup-function) for valid string options.
+For non marketplace custom images (for example, clones or those created by the [F5 BIG-IP Image Generator](https://github.com/f5devcentral/f5-bigip-image-generator/)), update the **bigIpCustomImageId** parameter.

 - When specifying values for the **bigIpInstanceType** parameter, ensure that the instance type you select is appropriate for the deployment scenario.
 Each instance types allow a fixed number of NICs and Secondary IP addresses.
 See [AWS Virtual Machine Instance Types](https://aws.amazon.com/ec2/instance-types/) for more information.